-At the most mature level of organizational change management, the distinguishing characteristic is that: executive sponsors manage the overall change capacity of the organization.
-Your organizational change management capability may have all the other Enterprise Change Management (ECM) elements in place, but without that C-suite level change leadership you will still struggle to deliver broad-reaching successful change.
+At the most mature level of organisational Change Management, the distinguishing characteristic is that executive sponsors manage the overall change capacity of the organisation.
+Your organisational change management capability may have all the other Enterprise Change Management (ECM) elements in place, but without that C-suite level change leadership, you will still struggle to deliver broad-reaching successful change.

 Reaching peak change management maturity requires active executive involvement

-Moving from level 3: Organizational to level 4: Institutional, maturity is the biggest step change of all and represents a substantial cultural shift for most organizations.
+Moving from level 3: Organisational to level 4: Institutional, maturity is the biggest step-change of all and represents a substantial cultural shift for most organisations.
 The key shift is that the capacity for change becomes the key metric when change leaders decide whether to implement a new initiative or not.
 Even the best change management processes will struggle to get traction if people are overwhelmed by the sheer volume of change.

 With a large program of changes, a lack of C-Suite oversight of capacity is high risk

-Identifying the volume and pace at which the organization has the ability to successfully achieve change is a measure often overlooked within organizations.
-The tendency is to try and drive as many change projects through the organization as quickly as possible.
-This leads to organizational change skills, leadership and time being spread too thinly over projects, resulting in installation rather than implementation of changes.
+Identifying the volume and pace at which the organisation has the ability to successfully achieve change is a measure often overlooked within organisations.
+The tendency is to try and drive as many change projects through the organisation as quickly as possible.
+This leads to organisational change skills, leadership, and time being spread too thinly over projects, resulting in solution delivery - rather than proper benefits delivery.

-Installed projects are those projects officially completed, but which are failing to deliver the expected benefits.
-Here we see a value gap created between the business case expectations and the actual benefits achieved.
+Here we see a Value gap created between the business case expectations and the actual benefits achieved.

 This impact then trickles down to the next level of leadership, already overwhelmed by the amount of work they need to deliver, plus being expected to pick up additional work to fill the gaps left by the executive sponsor.
 And so they delegate and so on and so on.

-Proactively managing the overall change portfolio and assessing the organizational change capacity before initiating projects is a key role of the C-Suite.
-This check mitigates the risk of driving through more change than the organization can deliver.
+Proactively managing the overall change portfolio and assessing the organisational change capacity before initiating projects is a key role of the C-Suite.
+This check mitigates the risk of driving through more change than the organisation can deliver.

-At level 4 of change management maturity the key characteristics of the organizational change capability are:
+At level 4 of change management maturity the key characteristics of the organisational change capability are:

-- Change management is adopted throughout the organization.
+- Change Management is adopted throughout the organisation

-- Executives spend time assessing the demand for change as a whole and the level of capacity the organization possesses.
+- Executives spend time assessing the demand for change as a whole and the level of capacity the organisation possesses

 - Change agents build continuous improvements into change management.
 Case studies are produced to show the effectiveness of change management.